DEICIDIA/Chess-Deep-RL/README.md

 - [X] Use Flask to visualize the game
 - [X] Move the pieces
-- [X] Download a dataset to train the valuation function
+- [X] Download a dataset to train the evaluation function
 - [X] Install TF or Torch
 - [X] Establish communication between JS and Python
 - [X] Play with a random agent